-Amiodarone is a medicine used in adults to treat life-threatening heartbeat problems called ventricular arrhythmias, for which other treatment did not work or was not tolerated.
+Pacerone® Tablets are a prescription medicine used to treat life-threatening heartbeat problems called ventricular arrhythmias, for which other treatment did not work or was not tolerated.
 Pacerone® Tablets have not been shown to help people with life-threatening heartbeat problems live longer.
-Treatment with Pacerone® Tablets should be started in a hospital to monitor your condition.
+Pacerone® Tablets should be started in a hospital to monitor your condition.
 You should have regular check-ups, blood tests, chest x-rays, and eye exams before and during treatment with Pacerone® Tablets to check for serious side effects.

 Do not take Pacerone® Tablets if you:

-What should I tell my doctor before starting Pacerone® Tablets?
+What should I tell my doctor before taking Pacerone® Tablets?